tduva/LiveSplit-ASL/DriverPL-README.md

 There are a few additional possible splits available (usually Cinematics) which aren't enabled by default.

+## Usage

+To use the Autosplitter simply set the game in the Splits Editor as `Driver: Parallel Lines` and click on `Activate`.

 ## Technical Notes
 DriverParallelLines.exe+2E72BC changes to the current mission on start of the mission, as well as the Cutscenes.
 Some possible values are: